UrsSchmidt/aquila/README.md

 There are also a lot of predefined String functions under `prelude/stringfunctions.aq`, which can be used by first running `run 'prelude/stringfunctions.aq';`.

-Since the interpreter is written in Java and Strings in Java are Unicode-compatible, you can use Unicode characters in your Strings as well.

 ### Integers

 Integers are written like this: